chiawase/chi-11ty/content/blog/Finally a website update.md

 - coding
 ---

-My favicon's back to normal, the test text data I had is gone from view, and my site is building again. 😆
+My favicon's back to normal, the test text data I had is gone from view, and my site is building again!

 <!-- more -->